keithjgrant/sidecar-old/content/drinks/vigo.md

 ---
 {{< wrap >}}
 {{< summary >}}
-I didn’t invent this drink, but I did invent the name.
+I didn’t invent this drink, but I did give it the name.
 {{< /summary >}}

 {{< ingredients